 - 5.2.1.
 Carry out the toss fairly and ensure that the winning and losing sides exercise their choices correctly (Law 6) and they are noted; - 5.2.2.
-When a scoresheet is used, write "0" for both sides and "S" for server, and in the case of a Doubles match, "R" for receiver; - 5.2.3.
-Get into the Umpire's chair as quickly as possible after the toss, start the stopwatch and then: - 5.2.3.1.
+Get into the Umpire's chair as quickly as possible after the toss, start the stopwatch and then: - 5.2.2.1.
 Time the warm-up period.
-The two-minute warm-up starts when the Umpire sits in his chair and ends with the calling of "Play" to start the match. - 5.2.3.2.
-Check that any scoring device is working; and - 5.2.3.3.
+Unless instructed otherwise by the Referee, the two-minute warm-up starts when the Umpire sits in the chair and ends with the calling of "Play" to start the match.
+The Umpire shall call "Ready to play" to instruct the players to get ready to start the match;

+- 5.2.2.2 When a scoresheet is used, write "0" for both sides and "S" for server, and in the case of a Doubles match, "R" for receiver; - 5.2.2.3.
+Check that any scoring device is working; and - 5.2.2.4.
 Check that the Line Judge chairs are correctly positioned.